GerritCodeReview/plugins_hooks-bugzilla/src/main/resources/Documentation/config.md

             any of the values your bugzilla configuration allows as status.
-Be aware, that changing a bug from any status for open bugs to a status for closed bugs will not work, as the resolution would be missing. resolution RESOLUTION
+Be aware, that changing a bug from any status for open bugs to a status for closed bugs will not work, as the resolution would be missing.
+            (To close bugs, see the status/resolution action) resolution RESOLUTION
             change the associated bug's resolution to RESOLUTION, where RESOLUTION can be any of the values your bugzilla configuration allows as resolution.
-Setting the resolution has only an effect if the associated bug is in a closed state.
+Setting the resolution has only an effect if the associated bug is in a closed state. status/resolution STATUS/RESOLUTION
+            change the associated bug's status to STATUS and resolution to RESOLUTION, where STATUS can be any of the values your bugzilla configuration allows to close bugs, and RESOLUTION can be any of the values your bugzilla configuration allows as resolution.

 `<change-action>`
 :	Action performed on Gerrit change-id, possible values are: